 Tips from Wayne Hammond: Wildlife Photographer & Safari Adviser for Gamewatchers Safaris

 I first set foot in Africa in 1999, and have since been back over 20 times.
-My wildlife photography has taken me all around the continent, but my favourite bush haunts include Kenya’s Maasai Mara, Mana Pools in Zimbabwe and South Luangwa National Park in Zambia.
+My wildlife photography and safari photography has taken me all around the continent, but my favourite bush haunts include Kenya’s Maasai Mara, Mana Pools in Zimbabwe and South Luangwa National Park in Zambia.

 For many, going on an African safari is the ambition of a lifetime.
 Safaris make for an exciting opportunity to see some incredible wildlife and once in a lifetime sights!
 So make sure you bring your camera to capture show stopping images and document your trip!